nuraalia/nuraalia.github.io/203_voting_difficulty_page.md

 <img src="images/table_voting_difficulty.png?raw=true"/>

 For the full proect report, see [Partisan Differences in Perceived Voting Difficulty in the 20222 US Midterm Elections](/pdf/203_voting_difficulties_writeup.pdf).

+For the source code, see this GitHub repository: [Partisan Differences in Perceived Voting Difficulty in the 20222 US Midterm Elections Source Code](https://github.com/nuraalia/voting_difficulties).